 Similar to how we keep muscle strong, our brains appear to thrive on having some exertion of effort followed by a period of recovery.
 We could call this “work” followed by “play.”

 Either way, we see that children do not thrive if we make life too easy by removing all structure and routine.
-In the summer this become particularly true, as the tendency is to over-value unstructured free time.
-While this is wonderful in many ways, it can be harmful to your child’s academic success and to supporting healthy habits.
+In the summer this becomes particularly true, as the tendency is to over-value unstructured free time.
+While this is wonderful in many ways, it can be harmful to your child’s academic success and to support healthy habits.

 The Solution: Don’t Make It So Easy!

-I am not suggesting that you set up a boot camp in your back yard.
-No. However, there is the need for regular routine.
+I am not suggesting that you set up a boot camp in your backyard.
+No. However, there is a need for routine.
 Even though your children will resist, I encourage a consistent, early bedtime with regular morning routines and chores.
 In next week’s article, I will lay out specifics on how you might think about these summer routines so next year will be easier and more productive for your children.